All Episodes

 So pull them out.

-Out of there.
+Get out of there.

-If if if quitting is good, quit fast.
+If quitting is good, quit fast.

-And we've had too much loss of blood and treasure already in this.
+We've had too much loss of blood and treasure already in this.

 That seems reckless, unnecessarily slow.

-But as the New York Times story says, this is the case now being argued by many Democrats, most notably uh Senator Carl Levin of Michigan, but this argument is being challenged by a number of military officers, experts, and former generals, including some, who have been the most vehement critics of the Bush administration's Iraq policies.
+But as the New York Times story says, this is the case now being argued by many Democrats, most notably Senator Carl Levin of Michigan, but this argument is being challenged by a number of military officers, experts, and former generals, including some who have been the most vehement critics of the Bush administration's Iraq policies.

 Well, you can't put pressure on a wounded guy.